braincore/hai-cli/README.md

     - via REPL: `/set-key <provider> <key>`
 2. Activate `hai router`: `/hai-router on`
     - Requires a subscription: `/account-subscribe`
-    - Access models from OpenAI, Anthropic, DeepSeek, and Google—no API keys or extra setup needed—just log in.
+    - Access models from OpenAI, Anthropic, DeepSeek, Google, xAI—no API keys or extra setup needed—just log in.
     - An easy way to support the hai project and its ongoing experimentation.

 #### Incognito